superbrothers/kubernetes-docs/kubectl_cp.md

 ### Options

 ```
   -c, --container string   Container name.
-If omitted, the first container in the pod will be chosen
+If omitted, use the kubectl.kubernetes.io/default-container annotation for selecting the container to be attached or the first container in the pod will be chosen
   -h, --help               help for cp
       --no-preserve        The copied file/directory's ownership and permissions will not be preserved in the container
 ```